sqlpad/sqlpad/my-astro-site/src/pages/en/authentication.md

 ## Auth Proxy

-?> Available as of `4.2.0`

-!> When using this feature be sure to restrict access to SQLPad by listening to a restricted IP using `SQLPAD_IP` configuration or other method
+**Important:** When using this feature be sure to restrict access to SQLPad by listening to a restricted IP using `SQLPAD_IP` configuration or other method

 An HTTP reverse proxy may be used to handle authentication as of SQLPad `4.2.0` or later.